Updated May 2020

 Yes, London is expensive and busy and the air is barely breathable and people aren’t always very pleasant but honestly, its the best.
 The feeling of fitting in in London – knowing where to get on the tube, the best ways to get somewhere and the psychic ability every Londoner has when sharing how much they hate anyone that does not follow these rules, without saying a word out loud.

 Ok, London doesn’t have mountains or oceans but my god does it make up for it in the sheer amount of extraordinary things it does have… Free museums, forests, huge parks, historical buildings around every corner, new events and restaurants opening every night (plus in general some of the best food in the world).
 All this and some of the best, most diverse people you will ever meet.

+These things of course make it a great place to live but also to visit – it can be a bit overwhelming but you get used to it!
 I adore London and no matter what negative Nancys have to say about it, I always will.

 Must visit: Kew Gardens, Tower of London, Hackney canal, Dishoom, Shoreditch, Richmond Park, Tate Modern/Tate Britain, V&A, Portobello Road.
 I have a million more recommendations than that, so please just ask if you would like some.
 I would be THRILLED to give some.

 2) Paris, France

 If I had ever lived in Paris, this would probably be first.
 I’m extremely jealous of anyone that has ever had that chance.

 Paris is somewhere that has a special place in my heart, in that I think its the first time I fell in love.
 Not with another person but with a city.
 It has this charm that I can’t explain.
 Even when I’ve had a bad time there, its never been the worst.
 Its just the way Paris is.